npo-poms/api/javascript/README.md

  * It's SHA-256 and base64 encoding are used for NPO front end API authentication
  * Original code can be found at https://code.google.com/archive/p/crypto-js/ *
- * Include the Auth.js class from this repository
+ * Include the Auth.js class from this repository, which is a helper class to create
+ * authenticated strings for the authorization header in your requests.
  *
  */